Home/Fish/Hake Fillet

 How to Select

-Choose fresh hake fillets that are moist and have a mild ocean smell.
-Avoid fillets that appear dry or have a strong fishy odor.
+Choose hake fillets that are firm, moist, and have a mild ocean smell.
+Avoid any that appear discolored or have a strong fishy odor.

 How to Store

-Store fresh hake fillets in the coldest part of the refrigerator and consume within 1-2 days.
-For longer storage, freeze them.
+Store fresh hake in the coldest part of the refrigerator and consume within 1-2 days.
+For longer storage, freeze it in an airtight container.

 Myths vs Realities